 Deadlines for submission

-The CCV Board of Directors meets in the spring and fall to consider funding proposals.
+The CCV Board of Directors meets in the spring and fall to consider proposals for funding.
 The grant proposal submission deadlines are 12:00 noon (US Eastern Time) on March 1 to be considered at the spring meeting and on October 1 to be considered at the fall meeting.
 Proposals in Portable Document Format (PDF) should be submitted as a single file to the G&A Committee Chair as an email attachment.
 Proposals received after a submission deadline will not be considered for the current cycle, without exception.
 The G&A Committee Chair will send acknowledgment of receipt of a proposal within three days.

 Proposal review process